hathora/builder/docs/tutorial_among_us.md

 tick: 50
 ```

-You'll notice below that there is not much specific to Among Us right now -- to start with we'll just get some players moving around on a map, and then we'll add more specific Among Us functionality afterwards.
+You'll notice below that there is not much specific to Among Us right now -- to start with we'll just get some players moving around on a map, and then we'll add more specific Among Us functionality in Part 2.

-For more information on the hathora.yml file format, see [here](type-driven-development).

 To initialize our project structure run `hathora init`.
 You should see the following directory structure generated for you: